collectiveacuity/jsonModel/REFERENCE.rst

 - "**example_values**": [] / a list of values which satisfy all the validation requirements [**numbers and strings only**]
 - "**field_title**": "" / the title of the component for documentation and error reporting
 - "**field_description**": "" / a description of the component for documentation and error reporting
+- "**field_position**": 0 / the position of the component in an ordered array of fields
 - "**field_metadata**": {} / a dictionary for metadata about the component that passes through validation check

 Error Handling